gobbledygook88/gobbledygook88.github.io/_posts/2013-09-10-picking-up-the-crumbs.md

 Having handed in my dissertation a few days ago, I thought it would be a good time to bring my personal website back to life!

 I'm trying something new here by using Jekyll and hosting it on Github.
 So far it's been awesome.
-None more so since finding the Scribble theme by Mu-An Shiou.
+None more so since finding the [Scribble theme](http://scribble.muan.co/2013/05/06/scribble-the-jekyll-theme/) by [Mu-An Chiou](http://muan.co/).
 I opted for an existing Jekyll theme, rather than building my own, so that the site would be up as quickly as possible.

 Working in the command-line (git, ruby, vim) is also integrated in my current workflow.
 Perfect!